cyliong/list-android/README.md

 This project,
 together with [list-ios](https://github.com/cyliong/list-ios),
-present a way to develop cross-platform native mobile apps with similar patterns and libraries, including:
+presents a way to develop cross-platform native mobile apps with similar patterns and libraries, including:
 - MVVM pattern
 - Reactive programming
 - Material Components
 - Realm

 In addition, BDD-style test automation for both the Android and iOS list apps is showcased at [cross-platform-bdd](https://github.com/cyliong/cross-platform-bdd).

 *If you are looking for a more Android-specific solution without concerning too much about reusing similar patterns and libraries across platforms, may refer to the [list2-android](https://github.com/cyliong/list2-android) project.*

 ## Features